whalebone/wb-docs/en/hos_installation.rst

 Unattended Installation (Windows 64-bit)
 ----------------------------------------

-1. Select the target group to which you want to add the newly installed client by clicking the **Install to group** button to display download links and installation commands.
+1. Select the target group to which you want to add the newly installed client by clicking the **Install to group** button to download the application and display the installation commands.

-2. Download **Whalebone.Home.Office.Security.Installer.msi** from `https://github.com/whalebone/home-office-security/releases <https://github.com/whalebone/home-office-security/releases>`_.
+2. Download the required installation file.

 3. Copy the installation command from the Portal, for example: